yosiris-m/enthec_planetExpress_app/README.md

 - Subscribe to newsletter section
 - Section indicating the number of packages, weight and price.
 - Responsive
-- **Bonus**: Show employees using this API: https://futuramaapi.herokuapp.com/

 ## Build with